Friends! WereGarurumon (JP)

 Matt: “So where’s Tai?”

-Matt apparently lost the ability recognize his brother, but gained knowledge of Tai’s survival, which he had no way of knowing, in exchange.
+Matt apparently lost the ability recognize his brother, but he gained knowledge of Tai’s survival in exchange, which he had no way of knowing.
 Kind of a shitty deal, to be honest.

 Yamato: “You’re alive!”

 Taichi: “Heh, I’m not gonna die on you!”

 Yamato: “Ah yeah, sorry.
 You took care of Takeru…”